Hypersensitivity: Classifications beyond Gell & Coombs

 Note: The numerals used between the two frameworks presented below (EAACI 2023 and Pichler) overlap, but are not identical i.e., IVc in EAACI is not the same as IVc under Pichler's classification.

 EAACI Proposed Categorization of Hypersensitivity reactions

 Over time, additional types of hypersensitivity reactions have been defined beyond the 4 proposed by Gell and Coombs.
 Per the most recent classification published by European Academy of Allergy and Clinical Immunology in 2023 in their position paper, hypersensitivities are classified as per the table below (type I-III are the same as in the Gell and Coombs classification, type IV is expanded, and types V-VII are new).
 Note that type IV hypersensitivities in this framework are not exactly the same as those in modernized Gell and Coombs' taxonomy.
-Because types I, II, and III are the same as with Gell and Coombs, the table below begins with type IVa to minimize redundancy.
+The table below details the additional and expanded types.
 EAACI 2023 groups type I-III hypersensitivities as antibody-mediated.